michal-kocur/NiFi-tutorial/Tasks/task4.md

 ## Task description:

 Fetch data about incidents from Service-Now and divide them into groups (groups list is in the table below).
-Format incidents to properly as specified in the section below (END Event) and for incidents which are active and assigned to a user sent the email as a reminder (other just send to kafka topic from he below table).
+Format incidents properly as specified in the section below (END Event) and for incidents which are active and assigned to a user, sent the email as a reminder (other just send to kafka topic from he below table).

 ## Detailed task content

-### 1\.
-Fetching Incidents
+### Fetching Incidents

 - **Action:** Fetch incidents from ServiceNow.
 - **Error Handling:** If there are failures during this step, generate a log message.
-    - Log Message content: "Failed to retrieve incidents from ServiceNow.
-Please check the connection and try again."
+    - **Log Message content:** `Failed to retrieve incidents from ServiceNow.
+Please check the connection and try again.`

-### 2\.
-Grouping FFs
+### Grouping FFs

 - **Decision Point:** Divide FFs into groups based on their active status:
     - **Active = True**